feac80/GameCircles/README.md

 # GameCircles
-This app uses

-Description: when a key is pressed a random color cirlce pop up in the browser along with an effect sound.
+Description: This is a Game app that when a key is pressed a random color cirlce pop up in the browser along with an effect sound.

-We can create a new sound by adding a new keyborad as follow:
+We can create a new sound by adding a new object as show below:
     <Key>: {
     color: "<Color>",
     sound: new Howl({